-COMPREHENSIVE EXAMINATION / PROJECT
+COMPREHENSIVE EXAMINATION / I PROJECT

-Students are required to submit a portfolio as part of the M.Ed. (typically during the spring quarter of the second year of study). student products produced as part of coursework, fieldwork exp (e.g., publications and conference presentations).
-The M.Ed. or year-2 portfolio examination and involves faculty affiliated with t The student portfolio documents eriences, and other creative products al examination occurs as part of the he school psychology area.
+Students are required to submit a portfolio as part of the M.Ed. ora (typically during the spring quarter of the second year of study).
+The student products produced as part of coursework, fieldwork expert (e.g., publications and conference presentations).
+The M.Ed. oral year-2 portfolio examination and involves faculty affiliated with the he student portfolio documents iences, and other creative products examination occurs as part of the

 M.Ed.
-Committee: Chair: Project Date:(mm/dd/yy)
+Committee: Chair: Member: Member: Project Date:(mm/dd/yy)

-Member:

-Member:
+Graduate Advisor:

-Graduate Advisor: Degree Quarter:
+Degree Quarter: